Pink eye, also known as conjunctivitis, is a condition in which the conjunctiva, i.e., the thin

 term “pink eye.”

-Although not particularly harmful, pink eye can feel very uncomfortable and is highly contagious.
+Although not particularly harmful, virtual doctors for pink eyemention that it can feel very uncomfortable and is highly contagious.
 It can affect both adults and children, including babies.

 People may contract the infection through another affected person, or it may be caused by some other factors.
 Most of the time, it can be managed with treatments and an early diagnosis.